What is sports injury therapy?

-Sports injury therapy is a type of therapy that treats muscle, joint, ligament or tendon injuries.
-It utilises stretching, strengthening and mobilising the affected area as part of its treatment process.
-Sports injury therapy is not only available to athletes or professional sportspeople but can also be used for people that suffer injuries or trauma in their everyday lives, whether this trauma is through exercise or simple accidents.
-The therapy aims to first relieve pain and then to restore function to the injured area of the body and optimal function to the body as a whole.
+Sports Injury Therapy is a form of therapy that focuses on the treatment of injuries affecting the muscles, joints, ligaments, or tendons.
+It incorporates various techniques such as stretching, strengthening and mobilising the affected area during the treatment process.
+It should be remembered that sports injury therapy is not only available for professional sportspeople or athletes but it can also be used for people who sustained injuries or suffering from trauma in their everyday lives, whether it is through exercise or accidents.
+It aims to relieve pain first and then restore the injured area to normal function and also promote optimal function to the whole body.

-draw up treatment plans appropriate to the client
+- develop treatment plans appropriate to the client’s specific needs

-use therapeutic modalities such as ice packs, heat packs, TENS machines, bandages and massage in the treatment of injuries
+- use therapeutic modalities such as heat packs, ice packs, bandages, massage, and TENS machines in treating injuries